systemhalted/systemhalted.github.io/_posts/2020-05-10-article-review-predictive-test.md

 ---
 layout: post
-title: [Article Review] The Next Word: Where will predictive text take us? by John Seabrook
+title: [Article Review] The Next Word - Where will predictive text take us? by John Seabrook
 category: [Technology, Artificial Intelligence, Machine Learning, Article Review]
 tags: [data, artificial intelligence, Seabrook, Predictive Test, GPT, Machine Learning, ML, ai, The New Yorker]
 comments: true
 description: This is the review of The New Yorker Article by John Seabrook on Predictive Text.
-featured: true
 ---

 ### Summary